 A good motivation letter will always be successful if the applicant is really interested and willing to get the desired place in the Master's programme of his/her choice.
 What you really need is to trust yourself and try it.
 And, if you are not successful the first time, keep on trying, because you will make it!

-- Motivation letter for a Biomedical Engineering degree;
+- Motivation letter for a Biomedical Engineering degree

-- Motivation letter for a Tourism and Entrepreneurship degree;
+- Motivation letter for a Tourism degree

-- Motivation letter for a Computer Science degree;
+- Motivation letter for a Computer Science degree

-- Motivation letter for an Information Systems degree;
+- Motivation letter for an Information Systems degree

-- Motivation letter for an International MBA;
+- Motivation letter for an International MBA

-- Motivation letter for a Food Safety degree;
+- Motivation letter for a Food Safety degree

-- Motivation letter for a History and Oriental Studies degree;
+- Motivation letter for a History degree

-- Motivation letter for a Political Science degree.
+- Motivation letter for a Political Science degree